trebisky/Rockchip/usb_load/README.md

 DDR loader, intended to run in SRAM, the second a fancier usb loader intended to run in DDR ram, followed by a couple of other things (the first of which is yet another loader) intended to be installed onto SD or eMMC.
-Such a composite file begins with the letters "BOOT" and has a header, followed by as many "entry headers", followed by the entries themselves (which are RC4 encrypted in the file).
+Such a composite file begins with the characters "BOOT".
+The file has an overall header, which includes those "BOOT" characters, followed by several "entry headers", followed by the entries themselves (which are RC4 encrypted in the file).
 This is hardly a convenient package for anything I care to do, hence this tool.

 Tom Trebisky  2-11-2022